 Shadia was SCANgroup’s Community Outreach Coordinator.
 A graduate of the SDSU’s Master of Public Health program, with an emphasis in Health Promotion and Behavioral Science, Shadia focused on increasing local and regional awareness of our research by building collaborative relationships with educational and medical organizations, and community at large.
 Shadia promoted the idea that community members and organizations are active participants, contributors and beneficiaries of research projects.
 She was instrumental in communicating with many our community partners and building new partnerships and collaborations.

-Elly was an undergraduate student at SDSU majoring in psychology and minoring in statistics and interdisciplinary studies.
-She joined the lab in January 2016 and has assisted with various projects examining sensory abnormalities in ASDs.
+Elly was an undergraduate student at SDSU majoring in psychology and minoring in statistics.
+She joined the lab in January 2016 and has assisted with various projects examining sensory abnormalities in ASD.
 She was awarded an Autism Science Foundation Undergraduate Research Fellowship in 2017 and was an IMSD scholar.
-Elly completed an Honors Thesis project focusing on sensory processing abnormalities in toddlers with ASDs.
-She will start a PhD program in Developmental Psychology at USC in Fall 2018.
+Elly completed an Honors Thesis project focusing on sensory processing abnormalities in toddlers with ASD and was named the 2018 Outstanding Graduating Psychology Senior!
+She is now working on her doctorate in Developmental Psychology at USC.

 Nikki worked on the Toddler Project as a Rady Children’s Hospital’s liaison after she graduated from UC San Diego with a degree in Psychology.
 Nikki was instrumental in communicating with the families of young children diagnosed with ASD and recruiting them into our study.
 Nikki has moved to the LA area to be closer to her family, and currently works for Anthem as an Outreach Specialist.